-Figure 6.
-Summary of progress towards the Aichi Targets.
-Scores are based on quantitative analysis of indicators, a systematic review of the literature, fifth National Reports to the CBD, and available information on countries' stated intentions to implement additional actions by 2020.
-Progress towards target elements is scored as "Good" (substantial positive trends at a global scale relating to most aspects of the element), "Moderate" (the overall global trend is positive but insubstantial or insufficient, or there may be substantial positive trends for some aspects of the element but little or no progress towards the element or movement away from it; while there may be local, national or case-specific successes and positive trends for some aspects, the overall global trend shows little or negative progress) or "Unknown" (insufficient information to score progress).
+Figure SPM 6 Summary of progress towards the Aichi Targets.

+Scores are based on a quantitative analysis of indicators, a systematic review of the literature, the fifth National Reports to the Convention on Biological Diversity and the information available on countries' stated intentions to implement additional actions by 2020.
+Progress towards target elements is scored as "Good" (substantial positive trends at a global scale relating to most aspects of the element); "Moderate" (the overall global trend is positive, but insubstantial or insufficient, or there may be substantial positive trends for some aspects of the element, but little or no progress for others; or the trends are positive in some geographic regions, but not in others); "Poor" (little or no progress towards the element or movement away from it; or, despite local, national or case-specific successes and positive trends for some aspects, the overall global trend shows little or negative progress); or "Unknown" (insufficient information to score progress).